torvalds/linux/Documentation/driver-api/media/v4l2-subdev.rst

 Asynchronous sub-device registration helper for camera sensor drivers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :c:func:`v4l2_async_register_subdev_sensor` is a helper function for sensor drivers registering their own async sub-device, but it also registers a notifier and further registers async sub-devices for lens and flash devices found in firmware.
-The notifier for the sub-device is unregistered with the async sub-device.
+The notifier for the sub-device is unregistered and cleaned up with the async sub-device, using :c:func:`v4l2_async_unregister_subdev`.

 Asynchronous sub-device notifier example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^